• Skip to secondary menu

 Coloured Squares

-This one can be chaos with a large group of toddlers but is great fun if you want an active circle time.
+This one can be chaos with a large group of toddlers but is great fun if you want an active toddler circle time.
 If you have coloured mats you can use those, alternatively you can print off and laminate coloured squares and masking tape them to the floor.
 You then call out a colour and everyone has to run to a square or mat of the colour.
 You can make it simpler by just having two colours.

-Stories for Toddler Circle Time
+Story Time and Books for Toddler Circle Time

 Stories often aren’t engaging enough for toddlers at circle time but there are ways to get round this.